 Naughton carries New Hampshire certifications in English Education (5-12) and English for Speakers of Other Languages.
 She is a native speaker of Portuguese, and she has taught Spanish at the high school and college levels.

-Rosemary Orlando - Associate Professor
+Rosemary Orlando - Professor

-Dr. Rosemary Orlando joined SNHU in 1994 and is an associate professor of TESOL in the Institute for Language Education.
+Dr. Rosemary Orlando joined SNHU in 1994 and is a professor of TESOL in the Institute for Language Education.
 Rosemary has been a visiting professor at Vietnam National University in Hanoi for the past four and a half years traveling back and forth between Vietnam and the U.S. numerous times each year to teach courses onsite to Vietnamese English language teachers as part of a joint master's degree program.
 She also serves as a liaison between SNHU and VNU MS TEFL program administrators.